palewire/first-python-notebook/docs/pipenv/index.rst

 Install your first package
 ****************************

-Now let's install one of the essential third-party packages for this course: Jupyter Notebook, which we will discuss in more depth in `chapter 2`_.
+Now let's install a simple Python package to see pipenv in action.
+We'll choose `yolk3k <https://pypi.org/project/yolk3k/>`_, a simple command-line tool that can list all your installed python packages.

+We can add it to our project's private virtual environment by typing its name after pipenv's install command.

 .. code-block:: bash

-    pipenv install jupyterlab
+    pipenv install yolk3k

 When you invoke Pipenv's ``install`` command, it checks for an existing virtual environment connected to your project's directory.
 Finding none, it creates one, then installs Jupyter into it.